 I am a first-generation American, born in Atlanta, Georgia.
 I was raised in the 1970s and 80s by beautiful immigrant parents who filled me with pride and washed away my southern accent for most of my life.
 With three cultures surrounding me, my 18 year-long journey into Roman Catholic school life was where aside from basic catechism, I was taught interesting and useful ideas such as-

-Though I’ve lived in Atlanta all my life I’ve travelled to different cities and countries every year since I was a toddler.
-Since then, I’ve harbored a clandestine lust for an artistic, gypsy, wayward life, but was too practical to every go through with it.
-Since the age of 3, I remember this feeling though.
-I also spent decades never believing I could express myself artistically.
+Though I'm a native Atlantan, I’ve travelled to different countries regularly since I was a toddler.
+In college I truly embraced my diversity.
+I began to actually harbor a clandestine lust for an artistic, gypsy, wayward life in foreign lands, but sadly, I was too practical (and too chicken) to ever go through with it.
+I also never thought I could express myself artistically.

 However, tiny, whimsical nudges began to pull me into more creative endeavors.
 I fell in love with foreign languages, got my undergraduate in romance language literature and a graduate degree in linguistics.
 From language teaching, in 1998 I was oddly catapulted into technology.
 It was the tech world that would rekindle my innate curiosity about gadgets (the one that drove me to pull apart transistor radios at the age of eight).
 This converted into a love for coding websites and dabbling in the visual arts.

 In 2005, I bought a Nikon digital camera and began taking classes.
 One day after class, I stumbled upon an old Kodak Instamatic 110 camera at my parents' house.
 It was actually my camera but I had forgotten all about it!
 The memories came flooding back of all the connections I had not just with photos, but with all art.